 Hydrangea – how can this beautiful plant be so dangerous to our pets?
 The petals and leaves of the plant harbour cyanogenic glycosides, otherwise known as cyanide.
 If chewed by our pets, symptoms can appear in as little as 20 minutes, with depression, diarrhoea and vomiting.

-Tomato – it’s the stems and leaves of the tomato plant that are lethal to dogs if consumed, yet the ripe, tomato fruit itself shouldn’t cause any problems.
+Tomato – the stems and leaves of the tomato plant are lethal to dogs if consumed, yet the ripe tomato fruit itself shouldn’t cause any problems.
 Look out for slow heart rate, difficulty breathing, weakness and stomach upset.

-Onions, chives, leeks and garlic – Can all prove to be toxic if chewed and eaten.
+Onions, chives, leeks and garlic – Can all be toxic if chewed and eaten.
 These vegetables can all cause gastrointestinal upset and anaemia.

 Other garden items that could potentially poison or cause illness to your pet are:

 - Stones from cherries, plums etc. if eaten in quantities